-SPECIALIZED TRANSIT: Niagara Specialized Transit offers specialized transit to individuals that live within the Niagara region and are travelling from municipality to municipality.
-Individuals must have a disability that prevents them from using conventional transit and all trips within Niagara and to the Hamilton Transfer Hub are a flat fee (one way).
+SPECIALIZED TRANSIT: Niagara Specialized Transit offers specialized transit to individuals that live within the Niagara Region and are travelling within and between municipalities.
+Individuals must have a disability that prevents them from using conventional transit.

-GO TRAIN: Year round, seven days a week, GO services have been extended to St. Catharines and Niagara Falls.
+GO TRANSIT: Year round, seven days a week, GO services have been extended to St. Catharines and Niagara Falls.
 The Niagara Falls GO Train Station is less than a 30 minute drive from Fort Erie.